seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Spring come to you at the farthest
 In the very end of harvest!
 Scarcity and want shall shun you;
-Ceres’ blessing so is on you.
+Ceres' blessing so is on you.

 **FERDINAND**
 This is a most majestic vision, and
 Harmoniously charmingly.
 May I be bold
-To think these spirits?...
+To think these spirits? ...

 **PROSPERO**
-… Spirits, which by mine art
+...
+Spirits, which by mine art
 I have from their confines call'd to enact
-My present fancies. …
+My present fancies. ...

 **FERDINAND**
-… Let me live here ever;
+...
+Let me live here ever;
 So rare a wonder'd mother and a wife
 Makes this place Paradise.